 In my experience customers just want to throw some logs in and sit on the sofa and relax.
 Thinking is for when you are at work.

-So when Saltfire said that all of their new ST-X stoves stoves were now Ecodesign Ready they probably wondered why I was apprehensive.
+So when Saltfire said that all of their stoves were now updated to Ecodesign standard they probably wondered why I was apprehensive.
 These are great stoves and if it ‘aint broke and all that.
 The Saltfire stoves burn beautifully and can be set from “lazy flame” to ‘fully roaring” without any problem at all and I don’t really want that to change.
 Keeps everybody happy.
 So I rang Ross at Saltfire and asked him what changes were made to get them through the tests?
 “No changes” he said.
 “They all passed without modification”.
 “Well done”, I said, amazed.
 “But I thought it was supposed to be difficult?”.
 Ross said that the designs were designed with the new rules in mind and that it wasn’t a big problem.
-I do know that Saltfire test their new stoves to destruction and the directors are pretty switched on when it comes to stove design.
+I do know that Saltfire test their new stoves to destruction and the Directors are pretty switched on when it comes to stove design.

 So I was a little confused.
 If Saltfire can do it and the stoves perform as one is used to why do some of the others seem to be talking about these new stoves as if they need an operator manual?
 And why was I feeling as I’m missing something?